mink4sure/P_and_D/README.md

 ## PDM
 The code in this repository is the code for the project of the course Planning and Decision Making.
 The goal of the project is to understand the kinematics of a simple robotic model, implement a motion planning algorithm in a simulation environment and validate its performance.
-In this code a (simpflified) motion planning pipeline for a drone is implemented.
+In this code a (simplified) motion planning pipeline for a drone is implemented.

 It is spilt up into two main sections: The working code, which has an MPC for local motion planning and a PID for control of the drone and the not so working